superhac/vpinmediadb/README.md

 # VPinMediaDB
 The VPX Media Database contains the media files for the table, bg, dmd and wheel images.
 All media files are tied to the [VPSDB ID](https://virtualpinballspreadsheet.github.io).
+A file name `vpinmdb.json` contains a list of all images, resolution and their url.

 ## Layout
 ```